Who is collecting and using your personal data?

 You will be asked to prove your identity and eligibility to work in the UK.
 You will also be asked to provide a criminal records declaration of unspent if you are successful in gaining a placement with Devon County Council that requires a DBS check.

-If you are successful in your initial interview with Temp Solutions you must successfully complete initial background checks.
+If you are successful in your initial interview with Temp Solutions or with one of our care providers through the Proud to Care initiative, you must successfully complete initial background checks.
 We are required to confirm the identity of our casual workers, their right to work in the UK and their suitability for inclusion on the Temp Solutions register and for subsequent casual work offered.
 If we find a placement for you that involves working with children or vulnerable people we will also need to comply with safeguarding regulations.

 You will therefore be required to provide: